mo-ya/tmux-agent/README.md

 - Advantages
     - Brace expansion of bash is available.
         - ex. {a,b,c}, {4..8}
     - Description of similar actions in multi windows and panes can be written simply.
 In a following example, 6 windows are started, and 3 panes are started in each window.
-Then ssh logins and display logs are executed in each pane.
+Then ssh logins and displays of logs are executed in each pane.

             # remote-servers-log-display
             session: